putteneersjoris/annelotte-website/README.md

     The research objectives of the project include investigating methods for functionalizing textile fibers with bioactive agents, optimizing the release kinetics of therapeutic compounds, and evaluating the biocompatibility and safety of bioactive textiles for clinical use.
 Advanced fabrication techniques such as electrospinning, coating, and grafting will be employed to incorporate bioactive agents into textile matrices while preserving their structural integrity and mechanical properties.

-    <details><summary>Click for more details</summary>This section contains additional details about the project.
+    <details><summary>Click for more details</summary>This section contains additional details about the project.<!-- EXPANDIBLE SECTION-->
-	    <a href="https://www.sciencedirect.com/science/article/pii/S014296121830642X">Read this paper</a>
+	    <a href="https://www.sciencedirect.com/science/article/pii/S014296121830642X">Read this paper</a> <!-- LINKS-->
 	    <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5799424/">Explore this study</a>
 	    <a href="https://www.frontiersin.org/articles/10.3389/fbioe.2020.587592/full">Find out more</a> about advanced fabrication techniques for bioactive textiles.</details>
     <details><summary>Click for more details</summary>This section contains additional details about the project.</details>

     <p>The expected outcomes of the project include the development of bioactive textiles with tailored properties for specific medical applications, such as wound dressings, compression garments, and implantable devices.
-These innovative textiles have the potential to improve patient outcomes, reduce healthcare costs, and advance the field of regenerative medicine.</p>
+These innovative textiles have the potential to improve patient outcomes, reduce healthcare costs, and advance the field of regenerative medicine.</p><!-- PROJECT PARAGRAPH-->
 </body>
 ```